 Participants

 A random sample of certified graduate assistant athletic trainers were selected for this study.
 These graduate assistants were selected on the criteria of being enrolled in a collegiate setting, defined as either an NAIA institution, NJCAA institution, or NCAA institution (DIII – DI).
 The inventory was sent to the selected individuals by e-mail, through the NATA, with a link to an electronic version of the inventory.
 The e-mail addresses were obtained through permission from the National Athletic Trainers’ Association (NATA).
 An e-mail letter was sent describing the researcher and the purpose of the study.
 This e-mail also informed the participants that participation in this study will be voluntary and that this study is not endorsed by NATA.
+I THOUGHT YOU GUYS WERE GOING TO GET A DIFFERENT POPOULATION?

 Human Subjects